lorint/duty_free/README.md

     { employee: [:first_name] }]
 ```

 You might want to include more tables, or have the existing ones be more "rounded out" with all their columns.  for these kinds of tricks the `#suggest_template` method accepts two incoming parameters, the number of hops to traverse to related tables, and a boolean for if you would like to also navigate across `has_many` associations in addition to the `belongs_to` associations (which are always traversed).
+These are the same options available from the command line when using the Rails generator.
 In the last example, even without specifying a number of hops the related tables `customer` and `employee` were referenced, but each with just one column listed as the system did a best-effort approach to find the most human-readable unique-ish column to utilise for doing a lookup.
-These appeared because the `Order` model has belongs_to associations, and thus foreign keys for, these two associated tables.
+This is what happens when you choose to traverse 0 hops in the generator.
+Columns from these other related tables still appeared because the `Order` model has belongs_to associations, and thus foreign keys for, these two associated tables.
 The template generation logic examined these two destination tables, and not knowing initially what non-metadata column might be considered unique, had just chosen the first string columns available in these, which were `company_code` and `first_name`.
 Thankfully these end up being good choices for our data.

 To go further, we can now specify one additional hop to traverse from that starting table, as well as indicate that we'd like to go across the `has_many` associations as well, by doing: